 The Great Famine of Ireland

-Because this was such a monumental event in Irish history, it is memorialized with statues depicting victims of the famine and a hunger walk that has been led by various people throughout the years including Archbishop Desmond Tutu and Native American leaders.
+- Because the Great Famine of Ireland was such a monumental event in Irish history, the victims of the Ireland Great Famine are memorialized with statues depicting victims of the famine and a hunger walk that has been led by various people throughout the years, including Archbishop Desmond Tutu and Native American leaders.

 In the 1840s, at the time of the famine, Ireland was under British imperialism, becoming part of the United Kingdom in 1801.
 The struggle for independence occurred later in war but even today, Northern Ireland, 1/6th of the island of Ireland is still part of the United Kingdom.

-Many emigrated to North America and specifically the United States.
+- Many of the people emigrated to North America and specifically the United States.
 During this time, individuals from Ireland accounted for 50% of migration to the United States.

 Great Famine memorial - Dublin, Ireland